ELEVATE-Project/project-service/README.md

 To ensure the persistence of database data when running `docker compose down`, it is necessary to modify the `docker-compose-project.yml` file according to the steps given below:

-1. **Modification Of The `docker-compose-mentoring.yml` File:**
+1. **Modification Of The `docker-compose-project.yml` File:**

-    Begin by opening the `docker-compose-mentoring.yml` file.
-Locate the section pertaining to the Citus container and proceed to uncomment the volume specification.
+    Begin by opening the `docker-compose-project.yml` file.
+Locate the section pertaining to the Citus and mongo container and proceed to uncomment the volume specification.
 This action is demonstrated in the snippet provided below:

     ```yaml
+    mongo:
+    image: 'mongo:4.4.14'
+    restart: 'always'
+    ports:
+      - '27017:27017'
+    networks:
+      - project_net
+    volumes:
+       - mongo-data:/data/db
+    logging:
+      driver: none

     citus:
         image: citusdata/citus:11.2.0
         container_name: 'citus_master'